abipalli/semioverse/README.md

 ![1688826697642](image/README/weave.png)

-**hasThread 🧵:** This method can help to check if a particular thread exists within an Idea, and it could be used for checking conditions in gameplay rules.
+**hasThread 🧵:** This method can help to check if a particular thread exists within an Oxel, and it could be used for checking conditions in gameplay rules.

 ![hasThread](image/README/hasThread.png)

-**shift 🔄:** The `shift` method is used to move a 🔑 key-value pair from one position in the Idea-graph to another.
+**shift 🔄:** The `shift` method is used to move a 🔑 key-value pair from one position in the Oxel-graph to another.
 It takes two routes as input, navigates to the end of the first route, removes the key-value pair located there, then navigates to the end of the second route and inserts the removed key-value pair at that location.

 ```javascript
 players.shift([player1, roles, chef], [player2, roles])